Ethnic minorities in Czechoslovakia: Poles in Czechoslovakia

 Poles formed the largest ethnic group in Cieszyn Silesia in the 19th century, but at the beginning of the 20th century the Czech population grew.
-The Czechs and Poles collaborated on resisting Germanization movements, but this collaboration ceased after World War I. In 1920 the region of Zaolzie was incorporated into Czechoslovakia after the Polish–Czechoslovak War.
+The Czechs and Poles collaborated on resisting Germanization movements, but this collaboration ceased after World War I. In 1920 the region of Trans-Olza was incorporated into Czechoslovakia after the Polish–Czechoslovak War.
 Since then the Polish population demographically decreased.
 In 1938 it was annexed by Poland in the context of the Munich Agreement and in 1939 by Nazi Germany.
 The region was then given back to Czechoslovakia after World War II.
 Polish organizations were re-created, but were banned by the Communist Party of Czechoslovakia.
-After the Velvet Revolution, Polish organizations were re-created again and Zaolzie had adopted bilingual signs.
+After the Velvet Revolution, Polish organizations were re-created again and Trans-Olza had adopted bilingual signs.

 Hungarians in Czechoslovakia

 Hungarians (and other minorities e.g. Germans and Rusyns) were excluded from the constituent assembly, barring them from having any influence on the new Czechoslovak constitution.

 Later on, all the minorities gained the right to use their languages in municipalities where they constituted at least 20% of the population even in communication with government offices and courts.
 However due to gerrymandering and disproportionate distribution of population between Bohemia and Slovakia the Hungarians had little (if any) representation in the National Assembly and thus their influence on the politics of Czechoslovakia remained limited.
 The same considerations had limited the Slovak intelligentsia's political power as well.